RolandChristensen/developer-journal/_drafts/git.md

-GIT and GitHub related notes
+Git and GitHub related notes

 # Git for Local Development
 Git is awesome for source control and is essential to working in a group, but it is also extremely helpful for local development.
-This documents the command line, but describes basic skills that are important regardless of the tool you use to to interface with Git.
+This documents the command line, but describes basic skills that are important regardless of the tool you use to interface with Git.
+I work on Windows professionally, so use Visual Studio Code or Visual Studio which have great extensions for Git.

 Reasons for using a good local source control strategy
-* You can see a diff of any changes made, to prevent accidental changes before pushing to server
 * You can create a branch to experiment and if you do not like the results, you can simply undo all changes in a single step
+* You can incrementally make small changes and back up to any step along the way on a test branch
+* You can see a diff of any changes made, to prevent accidental changes before pushing to the server

 This post covers the basics of:
 `$ git init`